Diabetes and Diabetic Foot Ulcers

 Diabetes may be accompanied by other co-existing conditions such as blindness, heart disease, kidney failure or lower-limb amputations.

 High blood sugar levels, poor circulation, immune systems issues, nerve damage and infection may contribute to a non-healing diabetic foot ulcer.
-Approximately 15 percent of people living with diabetes will develop a foot ulcer.
-An estimated 14-24 percent of people with foot ulcers will experience an amputation.
+Approximately 25 percent of people living with diabetes will develop a foot ulcer.
+Diabetic foot ulcers have an alarming high recurrence rate.
+As many as 40 percent of people with a healed diabetic foot ulcer will develop a new ulcer within a year.
+Diabetic foot ulcers can be challenging to heal and its estimated 14-24 percent of people with foot ulcers will experience an amputation.
 Even more alarming, people with an amputation have a 50 percent mortality rate within five years.

 There are several common factors of diabetic foot ulcers including neuropathy (disease of the nervous system), peripheral arterial disease (PAD), deformities and Charcot foot.
 Neuropathy is a result of damage to peripheral nerves and often causes weakness, numbness and pain in hands and feet.
 Similarly, PAD is caused by narrowed arteries which reduces blood flow to the limbs.
 Charcot foot is a deformity that results from nerve damage in the foot or ankle, which may cause injuries to go untreated, leading to the breakdown of joints.